CeetronSolutions/resinsight-tutorials/tutorials/add-perforations/add-perforations.md

 <img src="Resources/Pictures/19_adjust_location_fracture.png" width="500">

 The Fracture will be initialised at 0 MD.
 In the Property Editor adjust the slider such that a blue circle enters the Reservoir View.
-(If the "add-perforation.rsp" is the project you can se the MD to be equal to 4305.53)
+(If the "add-perforation.rsp" is the project you can set the MD to be equal to 4305.53)

 <img src="Resources/Pictures/20_show_fracture_perpendicular.png" width="800">